tomjoht/tomjoht.github.io/_restapicourse/pubapis_overview.md

 ## A new direction

 Based on all of these factors, I decided to put DITA authoring on pause and try a new tool with my documentation: Jekyll.
-I've come to really love using Jekyll, working primarily in Markdown and Liquid.
+I've come to really love using Jekyll, working primarily in Markdown, leveraging Liquid for conditional logic, and committing updates to a repository.
 I realize that not everyone has the luxury of switching authoring tools, but since my company is somewhat small, and I'm one of three writers, I wasn't burned by a ton of legacy content or heavy processes, so I could innovate.

 Jekyll is just one documentation publishing option in this space.
 I personally enjoy working with a more code-based approach, but there are many different options and routes to explore.